The people ride in a whole in the ground . . .

 Well, I’m here to tell you that it was a breeze.
 Shockingly easy actually.
 It gives me hope for America for the future.
 If New York is where the trends start, then we Americans are in for some exciting healthy trends in the near future.
 Here’s what I experienced:

 (1) FRESH juice and smoothie bars, like, everywhere.
 We happened upon Health King on 7th Avenue (between 38th and 39th) on our way from the hotel in Times Square to The Jacob Javitz Center.
+Speaking of hotels, our hotel was great, however I do slightly regret not booking to stay at the Holiday Inn Express hotel in the bronx.
+I know a few people who have stayed there and they all say how amazing it is so I might stay there next time I visit.
+Anyway back to smoothies!
 Green smoothies made with fresh fruit and vegetable/fruit juices made to order are their specialty.
 But I saw fresh juice and smoothie bars all over the place as we rode in cabs.

 Here’s a line-up of where we ate dinner: